douglasgreen/news/2025/02/21/en.md

 Despite the heated exchanges, negotiations continued, with Trump's team working on a new mineral-rights deal as part of a potential peace agreement.
 However, the proposed deal faced criticism for potentially forcing Ukraine to cede territory and mineral rights with little in return.
 Critics likened it to a "mafia shakedown," arguing that it would undermine Ukraine's sovereignty.
 The diplomatic fallout from the Trump-Zelensky clash underscored the complexities of international relations and the delicate balance required to achieve a lasting peace in the region.
 As the talks progressed, the world watched closely, hoping for a resolution that would ensure Ukraine's independence and stability.

+### Elon Musk and the Symbolic Chainsaw at CPAC

+At the Conservative Political Action Conference (CPAC), Elon Musk made a memorable appearance by wielding a chainsaw on stage, a gift from Argentine President Javier Milei.
+The chainsaw, engraved with the slogan "Viva la libertad, carajo," symbolized the fight against bureaucracy and government inefficiency.
+Musk, known for his cost-cutting initiatives, used this dramatic gesture to emphasize the need for reducing waste in government.
+The audience responded with enthusiasm, seeing the act as a powerful statement against excessive bureaucracy.
+This event highlighted the shared vision between Musk and Milei for a leaner government, resonating with the conference's conservative audience.

+### Controversial Salute by Steve Bannon at CPAC Draws Widespread Criticism

+At the Conservative Political Action Conference (CPAC), Steve Bannon, a former adviser to Donald Trump, sparked controversy by making a gesture that many interpreted as a Nazi salute.
+This action mirrored a similar gesture made by Elon Musk at a previous event, which also drew criticism.
+Bannon's gesture involved raising his right arm with his palm down, a move that has historical associations with Nazi ideology.
+The incident led to an outcry from various political figures, including those from the French far-right, who condemned the gesture as evoking Nazi symbolism.
+Bannon has not yet responded to the allegations, but the gesture has intensified debates about the use of such symbols in political discourse and the implications of their use by public figures.

+### Trump Shuts Down Police Misconduct Database, Sparking Debate

+In a controversial move, President Donald Trump has ordered the deletion of a nationwide database that tracked police misconduct, a system initially proposed after the tragic death of George Floyd.
+This database, which was formally established under President Joe Biden, aimed to prevent officers with histories of misconduct from moving between agencies without accountability.
+The database included records of nearly 150,000 federal officers and agents, providing a tool for transparency and reform in law enforcement.
+Critics argue that dismantling this resource undermines efforts to improve public safety and police accountability, while supporters claim it was part of a broader initiative to reduce federal oversight and bureaucracy.
+The decision has reignited discussions on the balance between law enforcement accountability and administrative control.

 ## World

 ### Mexico Cracks Down on American Gun Smugglers Amidst Rising Tensions